bbauska/W3Cx-2of5/README.md

 However, what happens when there are different rules competing to set different values for the same property?
-This is where CSS *precedence* comes into play.
+This is where CSS <i>precedence</i> comes into play.
 When rendering CSS, the browser has some guidelines it follows for resolving conflicting rules.
 Here is rough summary, in order:

 <h4>1 - Most specific rule</h4>

-A more *specific* rule takes precedence over a less specific rule.
+A more <i>specific</i> rule takes precedence over a less specific rule.
 A rule that more tightly matches a particular element than a general rule will be applied.